Comparing of Intuitive Surgical Inc. (ISRG) and DENTSPLY SIRONA Inc. (NASDAQ:XRAY) | New Business Observer

 |2.17

-The shares of both Intuitive Surgical Inc. and DENTSPLY SIRONA Inc. are owned by institutional investors at 89.5% and 97.6% respectively.
+Roughly 89.5% of Intuitive Surgical Inc. shares are held by institutional investors while 97.6% of DENTSPLY SIRONA Inc. are owned by institutional investors.
 Insiders held 0.7% of Intuitive Surgical Inc. shares.
-Comparatively, 0.3% are DENTSPLY SIRONA Inc.’s share held by insiders.
+On the other hand, insiders held about 0.3% of DENTSPLY SIRONA Inc.’s shares.

 Performance